 Provencial also directs the Icimani Ya Waste’ (Lakota for “Good journey”) Recovery Center, where she facilitates a monthly, fourday program to tackle the family dynamics involved in addiction and holds recovery-related meetings and 12-step programs.

 Drug and alcohol abuse, 10 times the national rate, is a major contributing factor to the reservation’s high suicide rate, and both are rooted in a larger bleak socio-economic reality.
 The Rosebud Reservation has one of the highest unemployment rates in the country— about 83 percent— and Todd County, where Rosebud is located, is the third poorest county in the United States.
 Domestic violence, sexual assault and gang violence have also been identified as major factors contributing to despair and suicide on the reservation.

-Provencial is part of the first group of people whose salary Catholic Extension is helping to pay through a new Health Ministry Salary Subsidy Initiative.
-Started last fall, the initiative was made possible by an anonymous gift from a foundation.
+Provencial is part of the first group of people whose salary Catholic Extension is helping to pay through our Health Ministry Salary Subsidy Initiative.
+The initiative was made possible by an anonymous gift from a foundation.

 Catholic Extension has had a long-standing relationship with St. Francis Mission, going back to helping build the mission in 1910.
 Today Catholic Extension helps fund the mission’s healing and recovery ministries.

 According to its president, Jesuit Father John Hatcher, the mission’s strong focus on healing ministries has come from asking the question, “Where are people hurting, and how can the Church minister to them?”
 Addressing alcoholism and the suicide epidemic are top priorities.

 “Through the hotline, we’ve been able to intervene with people who are in extreme danger of killing or hurting themselves or being hurt by someone else,” Father Hatcher said.
 “Once we’ve sent out emergency vehicles, we can follow up with them and continue the healing.”